thoughtspot/thoughtspot.github.io/_release/notes.md

 <dlentry id="automatic-select">
 <dt>Automatic selection of first search result</dt>
-<dd>When you search across existing Answers and Pinboards, ThoughtSpot now automatically selects the first result and opens the <strong>Details</strong> panel.
+<dd>When you search across existing Answers and Liveboards, ThoughtSpot now automatically selects the first result and opens the <strong>Details</strong> panel.
 This allows you to quickly glance at the details for the result that ThoughtSpot determines is most useful for you.
-You can see the metrics, groups, and filters for the Answer or Pinboard, and easily find out if that object answers your question.</dd>
+You can see the metrics, groups, and filters for the Answer or Liveboard, and easily find out if that object answers your question.</dd>
 </dlentry>

 <dlentry id="latency">